haris021/HiRISKDashboards/README.md

 # HiRISKDashboards

-Data visualized in self-hosted dashboards at https://hirisk.org/#Dashboards
+Data visualized in hosted dashboards at https://hirisk.org/#Dashboards

 # HiRISK_Monitoring

 ![alt text](HiRISK_Monitoring/HiRISKMonitoringDashboard.jpg)

-Tabular overview on all monitoring setups in High Mountain Asia, including data managers and data access.
+Tabular overview on all monitoring setups in High Mountain Asia (to be updated), including data managers and data access.
 Also includes Early Warning infrastructure.

 # HiRISK_Hazards